Sinopterus: Description

+History of discovery

 Sinopterus is known from numerous specimens, some of which have been assigned to unique species and even different genera over the years.
 The type species, Sinopterus dongi, is known from one specimen described in 2003.
 A second specimen, BPV-077, was also described in 2003 by Li, Lü, and Zhang, who classified it in its own species, S. gui.
 It was said to differ from S. dongi mainly in its smaller size (only about half the size of S. dongi) and the presence of a notarium, though this was later disproved.
 Some later studies found S. gui to simply represent a younger specimen of S. dongi, though one large analysis in 2014 found it to be a more primitive tapejarid.

 A third specimen was referred to Sinopterus in 2007, again classified as a new species, this time given the name S. jii.
 This species was first named by Lü & Yuan in 2005 as the type species of a new genus which they named Huaxiapterus.
 Two later studies in 2007 and 2011 both showed that H. jii was in fact more closely related to Sinopterus than to the two other species also assigned to Huaxiapterus, "H." corollatus and "H." benxiensis.
 Both groups of researchers concluded that Huaxiapterus jii should therefore be reclassified as Sinopterus jii, and that the other two species of "Huaxiapterus" require a new genus name.
 However, a more complete phylogenetic analysis suggested that Sinopterus may actually be an intermediate step in the grade between H. jii and the other two Huaxiapterus species, making Sinopterus paraphyletic if H. jii is included.